laravel/docs/helpers.md

 <a name="method-app-path"></a>
 #### `app_path()` {#collection-method}

-The `app_path` function returns the fully qualified path to the `app` directory:
+The `app_path` function returns the fully qualified path to the `app` directory.
+You may also use the `app_path` function to generate a fully qualified path to a file relative to the application directory:

     $path = app_path();

-You may also use the `app_path` function to generate a fully qualified path to a given file relative to the application directory:

     $path = app_path('Http/Controllers/Controller.php');

 <a name="method-base-path"></a>
 #### `base_path()` {#collection-method}

-The `base_path` function returns the fully qualified path to the project root:
+The `base_path` function returns the fully qualified path to the project root.
+You may also use the `base_path` function to generate a fully qualified path to a given file relative to the application directory:

     $path = base_path();

-You may also use the `base_path` function to generate a fully qualified path to a given file relative to the application directory:

     $path = base_path('vendor/bin');